Olympic Valley, California: Geography

 Olympic Valley is located in eastern Placer County, California, in a valley of the same name.
 The 3.7 mi, 0.6 mi valley is formed by Washeshu Creek as it flows into the Truckee River.
 The community sits along California State Route 89 halfway between Truckee and Tahoe City.
 The United States Census Bureau places it in the Colfax–Monumental Ridge census county division.

 Climate

 Olympic Valley experiences a dry-summer subalpine climate (Dsc) under the Köppen climate classification.
-Summertime is generally mild to warm, with cool nights, and winter time is cold and snowy.
+Summertime is generally mild to warm, with cool nights, and winter time is cold and extremely snowy.